sine2pi/Maxfactor/README.md

 Core Concept: Speech signals have inherent frequency structure, with different parts of the model responding to different frequency bands.
 The frequency structure of speech doesn't just disappear when converted to log-mel spectrograms - it's transformed and preserved in ways that the model's parameters adapt to capture.

-The Chain of Frequency Information
+The Chain of Frequency Information: Original Audio → Log-Mel Spectrogram → Encoder Parameters → Gradient Updates.
-Original Audio → Log-Mel Spectrogram → Encoder Parameters → Gradient Updates This isn't just a theoretical connection - it's empirically observable in how transformer-based speech models learn:
+This isn't just a theoretical connection - it's empirically observable in how transformer-based speech models learn:

-Lower encoder layers develop filters that respond to specific frequency bands in the mel spectrogram Attention heads specialize in tracking particular acoustic patterns across time The model inherently develops a hierarchical representation from acoustic features to phonetic units to words
+Lower encoder layers develop filters that respond to specific frequency bands in the mel spectrogram.
+Attention heads specialize in tracking particular acoustic patterns across time.
+The model inherently develops a hierarchical representation from acoustic features to phonetic units to words.

- The idea is to try and integrate a momentum scheme that adapts based on the "frequency signature" of gradient updates.
+ - The idea is to try and integrate a momentum scheme that adapts based on the "frequency signature" of gradient updates.

 Adam